openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

 name
    (mandatory) The name of the partition.
-With the help of this name, the partition can later be referenced, e.g. while creating a file system.
+With the help of this name, the partition can later be referenced, e.g. when creating a file system.

 flags